 Kenny specialises in financial reporting developments and is a member of a number of committees at the forefront of technical development, including the UK Charities SORP Committee and the Financial Reporting Council’s Technical Advisory Group for FRS 102.

-Norrie has sung with the chorus of the Royal Scottish National Orchestra and toured with them to Australia, Germany, and Israel.
-Currently, he sings with the Strathclyde University Chamber Choir and has undertaken tours to Spain, Poland and Russia and residences at various English cathedrals.
-He also augments the Edinburgh Festival Chorus.
+He has sung with the RSNO Chorus and toured with them to Australia, Germany, and Israel.
+He sang with the Strathclyde University Chamber Choir and has undertaken tours to Spain, Poland and Russia and residences at various English cathedrals.
+Currently he augments the Edinburgh Festival Chorus, the City of Glasgow Chorus, and the Strathclyde Harmonia.

 Nicky has been an senior fundraiser for over 20 years.
 For 12 years she was Sponsorship & Development Director of the Edinburgh International Festival and previously worked in London for IMG Artists and the Royal Philharmonic Orchestra.
 She is currently a fundraising consultant.